frontierbio-tech/frontierbio-tech.github.io/studio/docs/Processes/tiling.md

 ## Overview

-The tiling process in Studio.AI divides large images into smaller tiles that are more manageable for annotation and processing.
+The tiling process in Studio divides large images into smaller tiles that are more manageable for annotation and processing.
 This document explains the actual implementation from the `axons-teaching` repository.

 ## Core Implementation